Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

-To every closed meander with a maximal arc and with $p$ minimal arcs we associated a canonical pillowcase cover of genus zero with $p+1$ simple poles, a single horizontal cylinder of height $\frac{1}{2}$ and a single vertical cylinder of width $\frac{1}{2}$, see Proposition~\ref{prop:pairs:multicurves:pillowcase:covers}.
-Conversely, to every such pillowcase cover we can associate $2(p+1)$ meanders with one maximal arc and $p$ minimal arcs.
+To every meander with a maximal arc and with $p$ minimal arcs we associated a canonical square-tiled surface of genus zero with $p+1$ simple poles, a single horizontal and a single vertical band of squares, see Proposition~\ref{prop:pairs:multicurves:square:tiled:surfaces}.
+Conversely, to every such square-tiled surface we can associate $2(p+1)$ meanders with one maximal arc and $p$ minimal arcs.
 Indeed, choose any of the $(p+1)$ simple poles and choose independently one of the two possible orientations of the waist curve of the horizontal cylinder.
-Cutting this waist curve at the intersection with the single vertical edge of the square tiling adjacent to the selected pole we get a closed meander in the plane with a maximal arc.
+Cutting this waist curve at the intersection with the single vertical edge of the square tiling adjacent to the selected pole we get a meander in the plane with a maximal arc.

 It might happen that some of the resulting $2(p+1)$ meanders are pairwise isomorphic.
-However, this implies that the automorphism group of the pillowcase cover is nontrivial, and Convention~\ref{conv:symmetry} provides the exact count.
+However, this implies that the automorphism group of the square-tiled surface is nontrivial, and Convention~\ref{conv:symmetry} provides the exact count.
 This completes the proof of equality~\eqref{eq:Mplus:P}.